Thai girl group in hot water over singer’s swastika shirt

-A popular Thai music act has set off a scandal after one of its members wore a shirt showing the swastika flag of Nazi Germany during a performance.
+A popular Thai music act has apologized amid a scandal set off when one of its members wore a shirt showing the swastika flag of Nazi Germany during a performance.

-The incident involving the girl group BNK48 occurred just two days ahead of International Holocaust Remembrance Day, marked Sunday with somber ceremonies in other parts of the world, including the nations that hosted Adolf Hitler's notorious death camps where 6 million Jews and others were killed by the Third Reich.
+The incident involving the girl group BNK48 occurred just two days ahead of International Holocaust Remembrance Day, marked Sunday with somber ceremonies in other parts of the world to remember the 6 million Jews and others killed in Adolf Hitler's notorious death camps.

-The singer, 19-year-old Pichayapa 'Namsai' Natha, has delivered a tearful apology for her actions and asked for forgiveness.
+Israel's embassy in Thailand posted a statement on Twitter expressing "shock and dismay over the Nazi outfit worn by the singer."

+"Presenting Nazi symbols by the band's singer, hurt the feelings of millions around the world, whose relatives were murdered by the Nazis," it said.

 Digital Access For Only $0.99